skywardboundd/TACT-NFT/README.md

 ```

 ## Opportuinies
 1) Use ^Struct in future versions of tact
 2) Use opcode with deploying NFT
 3) If we can check some conditionals after loadData(), in our case it is in NFTItem owner != null
 4) Using TupleBool
 5) Either type in TACT
 6) With another way to use addr_none$00 in tact we can delete ? in responceDestination var
+7) Calculate gasPerItem and require to have in batch deploy count * gasPerItem ( and have in a message count of items, keys can be 1...count, to just iterate, not delete and get min )
+8) Send excess message after nft deploy with amount myBalance() - self.minTonsForStorage

 ## Some bags ( or fithes :) )
 1) TACT can have only 2 references in root of c4, can't have more